awilson0/bugseq-pipeline/README.md

 A nanopore basecalled fastq.
 Can be any library version (R7-10).
 Can be barcoded or not.
 Can be amplicon data (eg. 16S/ITS), isolate data (eg. a colony of *Staphylococcus aureus*), or clinical metagenomic data (eg. the sputum of a patient).

 ## Output
 An interactive html file and a static pdf summary file.
+These files will show a taxonomic classification of the percentage makeup of organisms in each patient sample.
+This could include viral, bacterial, fungal and protozoal organisms.
+For each of these organisms, the presence of antimicrobial resistance genes will be visualized, along with the predicted phenotype for the antimicrobial drug associated with these genes.

 Example [here](https://en.wikipedia.org/wiki/Special:Random)

 ## All options